IfiemiE/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8: function to draw a square of a given size with #
 9: program to replace multiples of 3 with fizz, multiples of 5 with buzz, multiples of both 3 and 5 with fizzbuzz, from 1 - 100
+10: function to draw a triangle, given a size